When Your Gut Says Yes but Your Mind Says No

 The Interconnected Web of Self-Doubt

-Decision paralysis doesn't exist in isolation.
-It's intimately connected to other patterns that trap sensitive & intuitive professionals:
+doesn't exist in isolation.
+It's intimately connected to other patterns that trap sensitive and intuitive entrepreneurs.

 Imposter Syndrome (Challenge #5): Your depth of thinking makes you question whether you know enough.
 Ironically, the more sophisticated your understanding, the more aware you become of complexity - leading you to doubt your expertise when it's actually your greatest asset.